khadijaikkis/sweet-shop-management/README.md

 - TDD: Red-Green-Refactor development cycle

-Used postman for api testing
+##Used postman for manual api testing